wd5gnr/Elf-RcForth/readme.md

 C+!      (n caddr -- n+)            - Adds n to value stored at caddr C-!      (n caddr -- n-)            - Subtracts n from value stored at caddr
 @+       (a -- a v)                 - Like @ except preserve address incremented by 2
-?        (a -- )                    - Display value at address
-NEG      (v -- v)                   - Negate a number MIN      (a b -- v)                 - Return smallest of 2 signed numbers MAX      (a b -- v)                 - Return largest of 2 signed numbers UMIN     (u1 u2 -- v)               - Return smallest of 2 unsigned numbers UMAX     (u1 u2 -- v)               - Return largest of 2 unsigned numbers
+MIN      (a b -- v)                 - Return smallest of 2 signed numbers MAX      (a b -- v)                 - Return largest of 2 signed numbers UMIN     (u1 u2 -- v)               - Return smallest of 2 unsigned numbers
-?DUP     (a -- a | a a)             - Duplicate TOS if nonzero ABS      (v -- v)                   - Return absolute value of a number BL       ( -- 32)                   - Place a blank on the stack SPACE    ( -- )                     - Display a single space
-SPACES   (v -- )                    - Display specified number of spaces CLS      ( -- )                     - Clear screen
+UMAX     (u1 u2 -- v)               - Return largest of 2 unsigned numbers
-LSHIFT   (v c -- )                  - Left shift value v by c bits (signed) RSHIFT   (v c -- )                  - Right shift value v by c bits (signed) INVERT   (a -- v)                   - Invert the bits of TOS SGN      (v -- v)                   - Return sign of number MOD      (a b -- v)                 - Get remainder of a/b /MOD     (a b -- r q)               - Perform both mod and functions GETBIT   (u n -- ?)                 - Get state of nth bit (0..15) of u as flag SETBIT   (u n -- u)                 - Set nth bit of u
+ABS      (v -- v)                   - Return absolute value of a number LSHIFT   (v c -- )                  - Left shift value v by c bits (signed) RSHIFT   (v c -- )                  - Right shift value v by c bits (signed) INVERT   (a -- v)                   - Invert the bits of TOS SGN      (v -- v)                   - Return sign of number /MOD     (a b -- r q)               - Perform both mod and functions GETBIT   (u n -- ?)                 - Get state of nth bit (0..15) of u as flag SETBIT   (u n -- u)                 - Set nth bit of u